 - Oracle Database 12.2+ [NOTE: Spatial Studio requires a database connection]

-- Studio repository must include Spatial and Graph
+- Studio repository must include Oracle Database with Spatial and Graph or Locator installed.

 - Database users for connections having CONNECT, RESOURCE, CREATE VIEW roles and quota in their default tablespace